Introduction

 Step 3: Transfer & store the result from register R1 to memory location sum (STORE sum, R1).

-Thus, the above machine instructions are responsible (whic will may actually vary from machine to machine) to execute a simple program segment of C statement.
+Thus, the above machine instructions are responsible (which may vary from machine to machine) for executing a simple program segment of a C statement.

 Thus, from the above example, we can see that these machine statements are executed with the help of micro-operations which are explained in detail in the following execution steps:-